robofactory-ch/flawfactory-future-engineers-brescia/README.md

 **This is the github repository for team FlawFactory for WRO 2024 Brescia.
 You'll find our documentation in this readme**

+We, Damian Hardegger and Jesse Born, make up the WRO team FlawFactory.
+We have been taking part in WRO competitions for several years now.
+Previously, we competed in di erent teams in the RoboMission category and were also successful there.
+But this year we took on a new challenge and ventured into the Future Engineers task together as a joint team.

 ## Contents

 - [Mobility and Hardware Design](#Mobility-Management)